DoubledDoge/typeguard/README.md

 -  **Async Support** — Full async/await support with cancellation tokens
 -  **Extensible** — Easy to add as many custom validators and rules as you want!
 -  **Multi-Platform Ready** — Separate implementations for Console, WinForms, WPF (coming soon)
--  **Colored Console Output** — Integration with ConsolePrism for beautiful error messages

 ---